 Xenomorph Runner Vision on Fury 161

-The first glimpse of seeing through the eyes of the Xenomorph happened in Alien 3, with the runner Alien on Fury 161.
+The first glimpse of seeing through the eyes of the Xenomorph happened in Alien 3, with the Runner Alien on Fury 161.
 In the last act of the movie, we saw the fisheye lens of the incredibly fast Dragon, who was massacring the prisoners in the narrow corridors of the leadworks.
 The vision was a bit distorted and sometimes upside down, as the Xenomorph clung to the ceilings and walls.
 Otherwise, it was in full color and no other effects were added.
 It is also notable that the runner could sense the Queen Alien inside Ripley, either through pheromones, smell, or some kind of special vision.

 Protomorph Vision on the USCSS Covenant